hanfak/topics-to-learn/career/learning/company1/perf-eng-progression.md

 I Influence and evangelise both within the company and publicly.
 I Identify the next generation of experts and foster them.

-# Continuous Deployment
+# Performance Testing in Continuous Deployment
-The streamlining and automation of integration, build and deployment; both rolling forward and reverting changes.
+The streamlining and automation of performance testing as part of continuous deployment; both rolling forward and reverting changes.

 Level	Attainment Critera (non-exhaustive)
 0 - None
 1 - Understand
-I know the basics of what this is and why it's important but have not had much practical experience.
+Understand the steps, roles and timings of a deployment flow.
 2 - Follow
-Know how to deliver artifacts to production.
+Know how to implement performance testing as part of continuous deployment.
-Understand different deployment methods such as blue/green and canary.
 3 - Practice
-Setup CD workflows.
-Build once and deploy often.
 Automation is a 1st class citizen.
-Improve CD flows, ensure customer impact is always minimal in the event of an error.
-Understand how to validate a deployment.
+Implement and maintain the test framework and blends for continuous deployment Understand how to validate performance test results in a deployment.
 4 - Drive/Lead
-Define a CD approach.
+Define a CD approach for performance testing
-Improve the visibility and monitoring of CD flows and deployments.
+Improve the visibility and monitoring of performance tests during CD flows and deployments.
 Research improvements to CD flows.
-Ensure test coverage is excellent to reduce bugs getting to production.
-Automation is a 1st class concern for deployment and rollbacks.
+Ensure test coverage is excellent to reduce bugs getting to production. utomation is a 1st class concern for deployment and rollbacks.
-Use deployment validation to implement rollback.
 5 - Evangelise
 I Influence and evangelise both within the company and publicly.
 I Identify the next generation of experts and foster them.

+# Automation
+Overall knowledge of Automation

+Level	Attainment Critera (non-exhaustive)
+0 - None
+1 - Understand
+Appreciates that tasks for systems development can be automated.
+2 - Follow
+Understands the basics of automation and where it is employed in current development environments.
+3 - Practice
+Be able to read and understand code written by yourself and others, with the ability to and make simple changes Understand the ecosystem (package managers, task runners, development tools etc) Have some familiarity with debugging tools
+4 - Drive/Lead
+Able to work independently, maybe working on own project Refactor existing code to improve its design
+Actively research for new ideas and technologies Understand the different paradigms of the language (e.g OOP, FP) 5 - Evangelise
+Ability to focus on Non Functional Aspects (e.g performance , resiliency etc.)
+Mentor others learning the language
+Understand the relative strengths and weaknesses of the language and which design patterns do/do not work well.
+Write idiomatic and clean code
+Good knowledge of 3rd party tools - what to use and why.
+Evaluate “up and coming” frameworks and tools for fit.

 # Security
 The build and maintenance of systems supporting our security requirements.